pocomane/brewed-in-the-apocalypse/bita.md

 # Roll move

-The most basic move that allows interaction is "Taking Action": it is a sort of fallback for uncertain situations not covered by other moves.
+The following move is crucial for all the game.
+It is a sort of fallback for uncertain situations not covered by other moves.
 Practically you can play also with this move alone deleting any other one requiring a roll, but other moves will bring colors to the game.

-__Taking Action__ - When you, a protagonist, take an action that risks failure or complications, there is no other more specific move, and you have to roll, do what the standard outcomes demanded by the __Handle the uncertain__ move.
+__Face the uncertain__ - When a protagonist takes an action that risks failure or complications, there is no other more specific move, the following steps are performed

-As you can see it is simply another way to call the __Handle the uncertain__ move that we will see soon.
-We could have merged the two moves, but keeping the former separate, let us to recall it at every roll.
+1. The scenarist decides if the roll can be skipped.
+2. The protagonist rolls the dice with the right modifier.
+3. The scenarist tells the consequences.

+When this move is called from other ones, the last step is a bit modified to account for the outcome text in the other move.
+We will see it soon.

 ```
 Alice - Anne will wait that the librarian go away the deck then she will take